Embedded-BDI/embedded-bdi/README.md

 HTML documentation can be generated using [Doxygen](https://www.doxygen.nl/download.html).
 To generate the documentation, simply run `make docs` at the root folder of the repository or check the [docs](docs/) folder for more details.

-## Building Agent

-See the [usage](Usage.md) documentation for more information.

 ## Unit Tests

 [CircleCI](https://circleci.com/) is used for continuous integration and all code committed to the `master/main` branch passed Unit Tests.
-To run the tests locally, run `make tests` and then run the binary available at `build/unittest.out`.
+To run the tests locally, run `make tests` and then execute the binary available at `build/unittest.out`.

+## Build Agent

+See the [usage](Usage.md) documentation for more information.